Understanding Iowa Alcohol Laws

 When a local authority denies an application for a liquor license, the person who applied can appeal the denial to the Iowa Alcohol Beverages Division.
 The person is then given the opportunity to present evidence to show why they should have been granted the liquor license.
 That person has the “burden of proof”, meaning that they have to convince an administrative law judge that the city should have approved their application.
 If they convince the administrative law judge that the city was wrong in denying the license, the judge will reverse that decision.

 Navigating the alcoholic beverage laws can be confusing.
 Challenging the denial of a liquor license generally requires the applicant to participate in hearing in front of an administrative law judge.
-If you are having an issue related to your liquor license, please contact the experienced attorneys at Foster Law Office at 319-383-0405 or toll-free at 866-781-3971, or send our attorneys an e-mail.
+If you are having an issue related to your liquor license, please contact the experienced attorneys at Foster Law Office at 319-383-0405 or send our attorneys an email.